 How to Get a Flags and Flagpoles Trading License in Dubai

 Dubai's position as a global trade corridor makes it one of the most attractive locations in the world to establish a product-based business.
 From national symbols to corporate branding materials, flags and flagpoles are in consistent demand across government, hospitality, events, and construction sectors.
-If you are looking to enter this niche but reliable market, obtaining a Flags and Flagpoles Trading Licence in Dubai is a straightforward process, particularly through the Dubai South Business Hub Free Zone.
+If you are looking to enter this niche but reliable market, obtaining a Flags and Flagpoles Trading License in Dubai is a straightforward process, particularly through the Dubai South Business Hub Free Zone.

-What the Licence Covers
+What the License Covers

-Businesses operating under this licence can engage in both wholesale and retail trade, supply to government entities, hotels, stadiums, exhibition centres, and corporate clients, and re-export goods to regional and international markets from within the free zone.
+Businesses operating under this license can engage in both wholesale and retail trade, supply to government entities, hotels, stadiums, exhibition centres, and corporate clients, and re-export goods to regional and international markets from within the free zone.

 UAE and Dubai Market Context